accellera/uvm/distrib/README.txt

 `include "uvm_macros.svh"

-Alternatively, you can include the file "uvm.svh" to include the macro definitions and import the UVM package in the current scope.

-`include "uvm.svh"

 You will also need to compile the file $UVM_HOME/src/dpi/uvm_dpi.cc and/or specify the location of the resulting UVM DPI shared library to your simulator.
 This is a simulator-specific process.
 Please refer to